 Why You Will Love About Christmas in Sweden

-Today, we are going to take a look at how Christmas is celebrated in the Scandinavian country of Sweden.
+Let’s take a look at how Christmas is celebrated in the Scandinavian country of Sweden.
 Christmas in Sweden is celebrated throughout several weeks.
 In Sweden Christmas is translated as Jul, and Sweden’s holiday greeting is “God Jul”.

 I moved to Sweden in August 2013, and was able to experience the Christmas season both in 2013 and in 2014.
 With Christmas quickly approaching again, and living back in the U.S., I jumped at the chance to speak a little bit about Christmas in Sweden and the Swedish Christmas traditions!